Five children headed for Disney World among seven dead in fiery Florida highway crash

 The accident unfolded on Thursday afternoon when a tractor-trailer and a passenger vehicle collided in northbound lanes and went through the guardrail into southbound lanes, officials said.

-Those vehicles then crashed into another tractor-trailer and two other vehicles that were going south, including a van carrying the kids, authorities said.
+Those vehicles then crashed into another tractor-trailer and the van carrying the kids, authorities said.
+A fifth car, in the southbound lanes, could not avoid the pileup and might have hit victims ejected from their vehicles, officials said.

+State officials said they'll examine the condition of guardrails at the scene, and determine if they should have provided more protection.

+"The guardrails are there to stop as much as they can but there are some things they cannot," said Troy Roberts, a spokesman for the Florida Department of Transportation.
+"Unfortunately, in this case, they did not."